cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 ![](./images/post_query.png)

-the markdown plugin extends the `source-filesystem` plugin to offer a variety of fields in the `allMarkdownRemark` edges' nodes.  using `graphiql`, i explored the api and found what i believe to be a sufficiently comprensive set of data to make a post page out of.  take a moment to study the graphql query shown above, as we will reference it below.
+the markdown plugin extends the `source-filesystem` plugin to offer a variety of fields in the `allMarkdownRemark` edges' nodes.  using `graphiql`, i explored the api and found what i believe to be a sufficiently comprehensive set of data to make a post page out of.  take a moment to study the graphql query shown above, as we will reference it below.

 let's plug the query into the `createPages` function: